You are here

 - The English at home treasure hunt (beginner level)

 We have been running a series of webinars specifically for teachers and teacher educators working online, with further webinars planned.
 These are held in Zoom or Microsoft Teams with a capacity of 1,000.
 Please visit our webinar pages for more information.

 The first, on Friday 20 March, looked at 'ways of using your coursebook with online classes' and 'ideas for using breakout rooms'.
 You can watch a recording of this webinar, and download the presentations and extra materials.

-Information about our upcoming webinars in this series will be announced soon.
-For more information about our webinars, please visit our dedicated webinars pages
+For more information about our upcoming webinars, please visit our dedicated webinars pages

 Previous webinars in this series